Promising Advances in Medical Technology

 Examples of promising Medical Technologies

-The medical device and biotech worlds have usually been ripe for innovation and change.
+The medical device and biotech worlds are usually ripe for innovation and change.

-Physicians, engineers, and hospital administrators are always on the lookout for technology that can improve patient outcomes.
+Physicians, engineers, and hospital administrators always look for technology to improve patient outcomes.

-Though there are many areas within the healthcare industry that are experiencing massive change, we’re going to highlight three areas where advances in medical technology appear very promising: disease diagnosis, patient monitoring, and personalized medicine.
+Though many areas within the healthcare industry are experiencing massive change, we’re going to highlight three areas where advances in medical technology appear very promising: disease diagnosis, patient monitoring, and personalized medicine.

 During the COVID-19 pandemic, “diagnosis” became a trending topic.

-Many medical device organizations stepped up to the plate to develop and manufacture tests that would enable the world to “flatten the curve” and get ahead of the virus.
+Many medical device organizations stepped to the plate to develop and manufacture tests, enabling the world to “flatten the curve” and get ahead of the virus.

 But even before the COVID-19 pandemic accelerated the diagnostic industry, many companies and researchers were working on ways to rapidly—and accurately—diagnose patients.

-In 2017, for example, the FDA authorized a popular at-home DNA test for use in detecting genetic risk of 10 different diseases.
+In 2017, for example, the FDA authorized a popular at-home DNA test to detect the genetic risk of 10 different diseases.

 What’s more, researchers in Korea recently announced the results of a promising study that utilized artificial intelligence (“AI”) to detect prostate cancer in urine.